-One of the best elements about Stories is that they put you at the top of users’ Instagram feeds.
-However, you will still have to fight your way to the front, which is why it’s so important to create strong visuals to go along with your music.
+One of the best features of IG Stories is that they put you at the top of users’ Instagram feeds.
+However, you will still have to fight your way to the top, which is why it’s so important to create strong visuals to go along with your music.
 You can use hashtags in your Stories as well, and you should definitely use location tags, which you can post by using the Instagram sticker (you can only add one location tag per image or video).
-Apart from music and visuals, you can engage your audience by running polls, hosting Q&A sessions, creating quizzes and more all which can help you gather valuable feedback from your audience.
+Apart from music and visuals, you can engage your audience by running polls, hosting Q&A sessions, creating quizzes and more, which can help you gather valuable feedback from your audience.

 2. Create a Compelling Instagram Bio

 A lot of musicians don’t spend too much time on their bios, which is a shame, because these introductory snippets can be very useful if you optimize them.
 Here are some suggestions!

 While it’s true that you are not given a lot of room in your bio, you can still tell your story.
 Instead of going the generic route and speaking just about what kind of music you play (because you are not the only one), try and infuse your bio with a personal story that is unique to you and you only.
 It’s the thing that will set you apart from other fellow artists on the Instagram music scene.

 Also, when writing your bio, don’t be afraid to use language and jargon that is familiar to your fans.
 You want people to instantly realize what kind of profile they are looking at, and you want to express your genuine voice.